 The uglier a man's legs are, the better he plays golf - it's almost a law.
 H. G. Wells golflawleg Change image and share on social

-Moral indignation is jealousy with a halo.
-H. G. Wells haloindignationjealousy Change image and share on social
+The path of social advancement is, and must be, strewn with broken friendships.
+H. G. Wells advancementbreakfriendship Change image and share on social